rasnes/tiingo-duckdb-framework/init-db/README.md

 ## TODO longer term

+- Configure CI/CD for linting, typechecking and pytest in Github Actions, using the Taskfile.
 - Add support for bootstrapping a new table with fundamentals.
 When I have access to that API.
 - What to do about news?
 Check it out.
 This might be more useful to feed to an LLM than a database?